Expert medical and surgical care in Thailand

 Patients considering medical treatment abroad deserve content they can trust.
-Every procedure page, clinical guide and health-related article on this website is written to inform — never to persuade — and undergoes rigorous review before publication.
-This policy explains the standards and processes behind our content.
+Thailand Care is a patient-coordination service — we connect patients with accredited hospitals and specialists in Thailand, and we are not a hospital or medical provider ourselves.
+Every procedure page, clinical guide and health-related article on this site is written to inform — never to persuade.
+This policy explains the standards and processes behind that content.

 From Research to Publication